Our Mission Statement:

 Summary:Single, divorced, widows, or widowers are all welcome to join in the fun.
 We meet once a month to have a meal out at a restaurant or someone’s home.
-We have fun playing cards, going to plays and other activities.
+We have fun playing cards, going to plays or the horse races.
 Come and join the fun.

 Meetings:No regular meetings – watch for announcements in the bulletin and newsletter.

 Summary:Any woman who is a part of the congregation of GSUMC is welcome to participate.

 Activities:As a local unit of the United Methodist Women, we participate and support many missions on our church, community, and worldwide.
-In the past year this include:
+In the past year these include:

-Providing an infant New Testament Bible to all infants baptized at GSUMC.
+Providing an infant New Testament Bible to all infants baptized at GSUMC;

-Support of our Church Mission Teams and other local causes such as the Ronald McDonald House with monetary contributions.
+Support of our Church Mission Teams and other local causes such as the Ronald McDonald House with monetary contributions;

 Sponsoring and participating in an annual church-wide “Kits for Conference” drive, including Layette Baby Kits, Sewing Kits, School Kits, and Health Kits.
 These kits are delivered to Church World Services and distributed to those in need.

 Meetings:First Monday of each month, 7 pm, at the church (no meeting in August).
 Child care is provided.

 Summary:Our prayer shawl ministry, begun in April 2006, has about 12 active members.
 We knit and crochet shawls, lap robes, bookmarks, and prayer strips.
 We also have several people that work at home making fleece throws and blankets.
-All of these items are distributed to anyone that needs God’s loving embrace and comfort, not only in our church family, but in the surrounding community, to Mississippi for Hurricane Katrina victims, and our military in Iraq and around the world.
+All of these items are distributed to anyone that needs God’s loving embrace and comfort, not only in our church family, but in the surrounding community, to weather-ravaged areas of the US and the world as well as to our soldiers, wherever they serve.
 More than 100 have already been distributed.

 We invite you to join us in continuing this outreach ministry.
 Your prayers, monetary gifts, and yarn will be greatly appreciated.
 If you would like to learn how to knit or crochet and become a part of this group, then come out on Tuesday evenings and we will get you started.

 Meetings:Every other Tuesday evening, 7 pm in the church fellowship hall.

 Summary:The GSUMC Bell Choir leads us in worship during the year and carries a musical message of love to care facilities in the Richmond area.
-Last year, the Bell Choir played at Colonial Williamsburg’s “Grand Illumination” to open the Christmas Season.
+Each year, the Bell Choir plays at Colonial Williamsburg’s “Grand Illumination” to open the Christmas Season.

 Meetings:Every Wednesday at 6:45 p.m.

 Summary:The Adult choir leads us in worship most Sundays.
-The choir traditionally sings Christmas and Easter cantatas, as well as for Homecoming and other special occasions.
+The choir traditionally sings Christmas and Easter cantatas, as well as provides special music for Homecoming and other special occasions.

 Meetings:Every Wednesday at 7:30 p.m.

 Summary:The senior adults from several local churches meet each month for a time of fellowship, learning, and lunch.

 Meetings:Third Thursday of each month (except Jan and Feb), 10:00 a.m.

 Summary:All youth from 6th to 12th grade are invited to join in.
 Besides the weekly meeting of fellowship, learning, games, and food, the youth are active in mission projects.
-Last summer, they went to Valodsta, Georgia to make housing improvements to those in need.
+Each summer, they choose a mission emphasis.
+These can be work camps where they perform building repairs/improvements or other types of projects as they are presented to them.
 During the school year, they serve locally, with projects such as wheelchair ramps and yard work.

-Meetings:Sundays, 4 - 6:30 p.m.
+Meetings:Sundays, 4 - 7 p.m.

 While skilled laborers are appreciated, we have opportunities for volunteers of all skill levels.